krasimir/blog-posts/2018/StoryAboutReact/post.md

 export default ConnectedApp;
 ```

 Notice that we are using `componentWillMount` and not `componentDidMount`.
-The main reason is because we don't have `componentDidMount` running on the server-side. *(React's team also depricated those methods but that is another story.)*
+The main reason is because we don't have `componentDidMount` fired on the server-side. *(React's team also depricated those methods but that is another story.)*

 `fetchUsers` is an async function passed as a prop which uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to retrieve the data from the fake endpoint.
-When the both promises returned by `fetch()` and `json()` functions are resolved we dispatch the `USERS_FETCHED` action.
+When both promises returned by `fetch()` and `json()` functions are resolved we dispatch the `USERS_FETCHED` action.
 Later the reducer picks it up and returns the new state containing the users' data.
 And because our `App` component is *connect*ed to Redux it gets re-rendered.

 The client-side code ends with the placement of `<App>` component on the page.